MindscapeHQ/raygun4android/README.md

 * Environment Data

   A selection of enironment data will be attached and available in the Environment tab in the dashboard, and more in the Raw tab.
 This data is gathered from android.os.Build - if you wish to see more data you can add them on the userCustomData object.

-* What happens when the phone has no internet connection?

-  Raygun4Android will save the exception message to disk.
-When the provider is later asked to send another message it will check if the internet is now available, and if it is, send the cached messages.
-A maximum of 64 messages will be cached, then overwritten (using a LRU strategy).

-  The provider now attaches the device's network connectivity state to the payload when the exception occurs.
-This is visible under the Request tab in the Raygun dashboard.

 * RayGunPostMessage logs an error message about a not found class: Rejecting re-init on previously-failed class java.lang.Class<android.support.v4.app.JobIntentService$JobServiceEngineImpl>